likoz2/Lectures/CSharp/PaperWork/introduction.md

     water.HeatUp();
   }

-  while (!water.IsSweet && !sugarPacket.IsEmpty){ // if water is not sweet AND the sugar packet has some sugar left, sweaten the water
+  while (!water.IsSweet && !sugarPacket.IsEmpty){ // if water is not sweet AND the sugar packet has some sugar left, sweeten the water
     water.PutABitOfSugar(sugarPacket);
   }

-  return water; // after the cooking, return the water which we have sweetend }
+  return water; // after the cooking, return the water which we have sweetened }
 ```
 Of course in a real world the universe already said what does it mean when water.IsCold or what water.HeatUp() does.
 In the program we need to implement that as ourselves.